lovelysystems/lovely.recipe.cappuccino/README.rst

 if the path <path>/narwhal doesn't exist::

   - extract narwhal to <path>/narwhal
-  - run "tusk install browserjs jake shrinksafe narwhal-jsc <narwahl-reqired>"
+  - run "tusk install browserjs jake shrinksafe narwhal-jsc"
   - run "make webkit" in <path>/narwhal/packages/narwhal-jsc
+  - run "tusk install cappuccino"
+  - run "tusk install <required>" for every <narwahl-reqired> package

 If we are installing on a MAC (uname == 'Darwin') narwhal-jsc is compiled.